daknuett/python3-nio/README.rst

 Features
 ========

-Currently nio is able to eal with POSIX Terminals.
+Currently nuio is able to eal with POSIX Terminals.
-The corresponding classes are in ``nio.input.terminal`` and ``nio.output.terminal``.
+The corresponding classes are in ``nuio.input.terminal`` and ``nio.output.terminal``.

 Philosopy
 =========

-nio tries to keep stuff as simple as possible, but it requires python3.5.1+ language features.
+nuio tries to keep stuff as simple as possible, but it requires python3.5.1+ language features.

 Any blocking user-input is done using async features, this